SahirRK/custom-vale-action/README.md

 ```

 > [!TIP]
+> If you're using a markup format other than Markdown, you may need to install
+> an external parser.
+>
-> To use it with asciidoc add the following step to your workflow before calling `vale-action`:
+> For example, to use it with AsciiDoc add the following step to your workflow before calling `vale-action`:
 > ```yaml
 > - name: Install Asciidoctor
 >   run: sudo apt-get install -y asciidoctor
+> ```
+>
+> For more information, see the [Vale documentation][2].

 ## Repository Structure